WLAC

-WLAC operates around the clock at 50,000 watts, the highest power authorized for AM stations in the United States.
-It is one of two clear-channel stations in Tennessee, the other being WSM in Nashville.
+WLAC is a clear-channel station, it operates around the clock at 50,000 watts, the highest power authorized for AM stations in the United States.
 A single tower radiates the transmitter's full power during the day to most of Middle Tennessee.
-At night, power is fed to all three towers in a directional pattern that limits its signal toward the west to originally protect KGA in Spokane, Washington (which has since downgraded its night signal) and to the northeast to protect WMEX in Boston.
-Even with these restrictions, it can be heard across much of the eastern and central two-thirds of North America with a good radio.
+At night, it uses a directional pattern that limits its signal toward the west to originally protect KGA in Spokane (which has since downgraded its night signal) and to the northeast to protect WMEX in Boston.
+It has a three-tower array in the city's Northside neighborhood.
+WLAC broadcasts an HD Radio signal using the in-band on-channel standard.
+Programming is simulcast over a digital subchannel of 97.9 WSIX-FM and on FM translator W252CM at 98.3 FM.